teamclairvoyant/airflow-scheduler-failover-controller/README.md

 8. View the logs to ensure things are running correctly

     * Location of the logs can be determined by the 'logging_dir' configuration entry in the airflow.cfg

+    * Note: Logs are set by default to rotate at midnight and only keep 7 days worth of backups.
+This can be overridden in the configuration files.

 9. View the metadata to ensure things are being set correctly